 Cut slits where you marked to insert prongs.
 Make sure to use a sharp scissors!
 And try to cut as small of a slit as possible.
 I’ve also seen where people make small buttonholes where the prongs will go.
 If you’re worried about fraying you can always dab on a little Fray Check.

 Insert snap.
-Push prongs through the slits.
+Push prongs through the slits from the right side of the fabric.
 You can then take out the prongs and fuse on a layer of fusible interfacing.
 It helps stabilize everything and holds up better for wear and tear.
-I've fused on SF101 and then fusible fleece on top (gives the snap a little extra padding).
+I’ve fused on SF101 and then fusible fleece on top (gives the snap a little extra padding).
 You can either then push the prong back through the slits or snip through the interfacing carefully.

 Fuse on more interfacing.
 Yep!
-Go ahead and take another scrap of SF101 and lay it over the top of everything and give it a good iron.
+Go ahead and take another scrap of SF101 and lay it over the top of everything and give it a good press.

 Repeat steps 1-4 for installing remaining half of snap on project.
 Marking placement, cutting, inserting prongs, interface, bend over prongs, adding more interfacing and that’s all!